-Elaborates an economic and social policy response to disadvantage that builds on the skills and ideas of marginalised groups.
+This chapter elaborates an economic and social policy responses to build on the skills and ideas of marginalised groups.

 How women's activism in the Philippines, China and Papua New Guinea is helping build and strengthen community economies.

-A review of Australian research and policy interventions aimed at communities and regions from the perspective of the Community Economies Project
+A review of Australian research and policy interventions aimed at communities and regions from the perspective of the Community Economies Project.